 An object surrounded by air is buoyed up by a force equal to the weight of the air displaced.

 c.f.
 Archimedes principle for liquids in the previous chapter.

-• An object will rise in air (ie float upward) if its density is less than air's density:
+• An object will rise in air (ie float upward) if its density is less than the density of air: